coltonbonner/coltonbonner/README.md

 **Talking about Personal Stuffs:**

-- :telephone: I’m currently an AutoCAD drafting engineer for telecom.
+- :fork_and_knife: I’m currently working as a restaurant Manager.
-- 🌱 I’m currently learning Next.js, Gatsby.js, and MongoDB.
+- 🌱 I’m currently learning Next.js, Gatsby.js, MongoDB, and Node.js.
 - 👯 Creator of devGroup, a discord community of developers.
 - 💬 Ask me about anything, I love to talk with people.✌
 - 📫 How to reach me: cbonner26118@gmail.com
-- ⚡ Check out my recent [Clips](https://www.twitch.tv/bwregaming)
+- ⚡ Check out my recent Twitch [Clips](https://www.twitch.tv/bwregaming)
 - 📝[Portfolio](https://bwre.tech/)